Gloomy Tuesday

 See!
 Hilarious!
 Depression pulled the ole switcheroo!
 Ha!

 And it worked.
 I buoyed myself up from the ocean of despondency, and the new view was breathtaking.
-During that time in my life I ended an unhealthy relationship, re-enrolled in college and mantained a 3.7 gpa, and eventually married Salvador.
+During that time in my life I ended a dead end relationship, re-enrolled in college, mantained a 3.7 gpa, and eventually married my DH.
 We had our share of bumps along the road of marriage, but our first two years as husband and wife were so happy.
 It was wonderful.
 I had it all figured out.

 Then, I got pregnant.